Axcelot2/Alpaca-Axcelot/README.md

 - The choice of interface to run the LLM's is Ollama.

-- Still a rough proof of concept (and will be used as a collaborative college project)
+- Still a rough proof of concept (will be used as a collaborative college project)